monsoonmaelstrom/book2/book2.md

 We walk in silence for a while after that, and eventually Alex moves next to me, and then begins falling a back slightly, so I shorten my stride to match his until we’re trailing behind the others by several yards.
 After a few more minutes, I feel his magic wrap around us both.

 “She’s still thinking about it,” he tells me softly.
 “All the time.
-All I’ve felt coming from her since she woke up is desire for magic.”
+All I’ve felt coming from her since she woke up is the desire for magic.”

 I nod.
 It’s about what I suspected.
 “I’m not surprised,” I eventually say.
 “What do you think the chances are she’s able to figure out how to manage it?”

 “Not high,” he says.
 After thinking about it for a minute, he goes on to add, “Maybe twenty percent.
-Maybe less.”
+Probably less.”

 “Yeah.”